psalguerodev/money-exchange-frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Trello

+For contributing on this project use Trello [Public Trello Kanban](https://trello.com/b/e37QSC8C/belatrix-money-exchange).

 ## Code scaffolding

 ```